imperialCHEPI/healthgps/datamodel.md

 | LExFemale  | Real      |            | Female life expectancy at birth (years) |

 ## Diseases
-Country and disease specific data

-Country and disease specific measure estimates are modelled using a multi-dimensional entity, representing a two dimensional series, *time x age*, for gender and measure type combinations.
-The following entities provide the diseases module data, all fields are required for a row definition:
+Countries disease specific estimates are modelled using a multi-dimensional entity to represent a two dimensional series, *time x age*, for *gender* and *measure type* combinations.
+The following entities provide the *diseases model* required data, all fields are required for a row definition.

 ### Disease
-Diseases can be dynamic defined in the Health GPS framework using data only.
-The *disease* entity models the common measures used to defined all diseases.
+Diseases can be dynamic defined within the *Health GPS framework* using data only.
+The *disease* entity models the common measures required to define all diseases.

 | Field name | Data Type | Constraint | Description |
 | :---       | :---      | :---       | :--- |